imagecloud-io/image-factory/README.md

 ## Known issues

-The Windows AWS regularly show WinRM failures.
-Sometimes it's just the time in the Windows machine that's a few minutes ahead, sometimes the password doesn't
+* The Windows VMs in AWS regularly show WinRM failures.
+According to [this issue on GitHub](https://github.com/ansible/ansible/issues/23320) the Ansible developers are aware of it.
+We did discover that really strong passwords don't always work because they might contain characters that should be escaped in one shell but aren't recognized as such in the other.
+Another approach that seems to work is to sync the time right after deployment before doing anything with WinRM.

 ## Important files